rugbyprof/4663-Cryptography/Assignments/A06/README.md

 ### Overview

-Your job is to find the prime factors numbers (if possible).
 Given a somewhat large number, determine if it is prime or if it can be factored.
-If it can be factored print out the factors.
+If it can be factored print out the prime factors.

 ### Requirements